filippovisconti/docs/_posts/netsec/2022-11-06-Firewalls.md

 ![Screenshot 2023-01-10 at 23.25.00.png](/assets/images/Firewalls/Screenshot_2023-01-10_at_23.25.00.png)

-“It is better to be roughly right than precisely wrong.”
+"It is better to be roughly right than precisely wrong."

 ![Screenshot 2023-01-10 at 23.33.45.png](/assets/images/Firewalls/Screenshot_2023-01-10_at_23.33.45.png)